Polynomial Bounds for the Grid-Minor Theorem: Proof of Theorem

-We prove Theorem~\ref{thm: improvement step} below, and complete the proof of Theorem~\ref{thm: from path-set system to grid minor} here.
-Fix some cluster $S_i$, for $2\leq i\leq h-1$.
-We start with an arbitrary $A_i$-$B_i$ linkage $\lset_i$, and iterate.
-While $\lset_i$ is not good for $S_i$, we apply Theorem~\ref{thm: improvement step} to the current linkage $\lset_i$.
-If the outcome is an $(\Omega(\sqrt h)\times \Omega(\sqrt h))$-grid minor, then we terminate the algorithm and return this grid minor.
-Otherwise, if $\lset'_i$ is a good linkage for $S_i$, we terminate the algorithm and return $\lset'_i$.
-Otherwise, we replace $\lset_i$ with $\lset'_i$ and continue to the next iteration.
-After $O(h)$ iterations, the number of degree-$2$ vertices in the graph $H(S_i,\lset_i)$ is guaranteed to fall below $h_0$ (unless the algorithm terminates earlier).
-Therefore, we obtain an efficient algorithm, that, given any cluster $S_i$, for $2\leq i\leq h-1$, either finds an $(\Omega(\sqrt h)\times \Omega(\sqrt h))$-grid minor inside $G[S_i]$, or computes a good linkage $\lset_i$ for $S_i$.
-After applying this algorithm to each cluster $S_i$ in turn, we either find an $(\Omega(\sqrt h)\times \Omega(\sqrt h))$-grid minor, or a good linkage $\lset_i$ for each cluster $S_i$, for $2\leq i\leq h-1$.
-Applying Theorem~\ref{thm: special case} will finish the proof.
+The proof of Theorem~\ref{thm: find grid minor or good linkage} immediately follows from Theorem~\ref{thm: improvement step}.
+We start with an arbitrary $A$-$B$ linkage $\lset$, and iterate.
+While $\lset$ is not a good linkage, we apply Theorem~\ref{thm: improvement step} to it.
+If the outcome is a model of the $\left(h_1\times h_1\right )$-grid minor, then we terminate the algorithm and return this model.
+Otherwise, if $\lset'$ is a good linkage, then we compute a subset $\pset\subseteq \lset'$ of paths as described above and terminate the algorithm.
+Otherwise, we replace $\lset$ with $\lset'$ and continue to the next iteration.
+After $O(w)$ iterations, the number of degree-$2$ vertices in the graph $H(\lset)$ is guaranteed to fall below $8h_1+1$ (unless the algorithm terminates earlier).
 It now remains to prove Theorem~\ref{thm: improvement step}.